KEY SMW SAFEGUARDING POLICIES:

 St Margaret Ward Catholic Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy which can be viewed by clicking on the link.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy which can be viewed by clicking on the link in the policies section.

 As our Designated Safeguarding Lead, Mr Jason Hughes (Headteacher), would be the first point of contact if you had a concern about one of our pupils.
-In his absence, our Deputy Designated Safeguarding Leads Miss Aine Flynn (Deputy Headteacher) and Mrs Irene Murphy (Pastoral Manager), would be available.
+In his absence, our Deputy Designated Safeguarding Lead, Miss Aine Flynn (Deputy Headteacher), would be available.
 The school number is 0161 969 9852.
-The Governor with responsibility for safeguarding in our school in Mrs Denise Brereton.
+The Governor with responsibility for safeguarding in our school in Mrs Denise Brereton - firstname.lastname@example.org

 All of our staff receive regular safeguarding training.
 This includes training on the Government's Prevent Duty to counter radicalism and extremism.
 The designated safeguarding lead and deputies receive further in-depth safeguarding training at least every two years.